ml6team/fondant/docs/runners/sagemaker.md

 ### SageMaker Runner

-Leverage [AWS SageMaker](https://aws.amazon.com/sagemaker/) to run your Fondant pipelines.
+Leverage [AWS SageMaker](https://aws.amazon.com/sagemaker/) to run your Fondant datasets.

-This makes it easy to scale up your pipelines in a serverless manner without worrying about infrastructure deployment.
+This makes it easy to scale up your datasets in a serverless manner without worrying about infrastructure deployment.

-The Fondant SageMaker runner will compile your pipeline to a SageMaker pipeline spec and submit it to SageMaker.
+The Fondant SageMaker runner will compile your Fondant dataset to a SageMaker pipeline spec and submit it to SageMaker.

 !!! note "IMPORTANT"